-How the MCU Was Made: ‘Thor: The Dark World’, or Marvel’s Final Major Speed Bump
+How the MCU Was Made: ‘Thor: The Dark World’, or the Marvel Movie Even Chris Hemsworth Dislikes

 Another interesting piece of casting was the role of Fandral.
 Joshua Dallas was unable to reprise his role from the first movie, so Marvel recast the part with future Shazam! star Zachary Levi, who was initially cast as Fandral in the first movie before his schedule on the TV series Chuck forced him to drop out.

 Filming on Thor: The Dark World began in September 2012 in England and continued through December, and by most accounts the shoot went well.
-It was in post-production that the film underwent significant changes, which included reshoots that added more scenes with Loki:
+It was in post-production that the film underwent significant changes, which included reshoots that added more scenes with Loki, as Taylor explained:

 "We're doing full scenes, scenes that were not in the movie before.
 We're adding scenes, creating scenes, writing scenes for the first time.
 The one [involving Loki] was a fun connective scene...
 We realized how well Loki was working in the movie, and we wanted to do more with him.
 So it was that kind of thing, it was like, 'Oh, we could do this, we could jam this in here' because he's such a wonderful guy to watch do his stuff."